 If you are looking for a beautiful pink blossom tree for the garden, Pink Perfection should certainly be on your shortlist.
 The name says it all - the large flowers are a perfect cherry pink.

 Its stunning pink blossom display is also unusually long-lasting, beginning towards the end of April and continuing well into May.

 The young leaves appear just behind the blossom and initially have a light bronze hue.
 They turn green over the summer and then take on orange-red tints in the autumn.

 Pink Perfection grows with a neat upright-spreading vase-like form, and in time will become a medium-sized tree.
 (If you don't have the space, have a look at Little Pink Perfection, a naturally dwarf form of Pink Perfection which is only about half as tall).

-Fill in the details below and we will let you know when Pink Perfection japanese flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Pink Perfection japanese flowering cherry tree are back in stock.

 Pink Perfection was developed in the UK but is considered a "Japanese" flowering cherry on account of is probable ancestery - it is thought to be a seedling of Prunus Shogetsu and Prunus Kanzan.

 Illustrative example of a pot-grown tree of this variety as supplied.